lunaryorn/vscode-hlint/README.md

 ## Usage

-Just save a Haskell file.
+Just open or save a Haskell file.
+Hlint will automatically check your file.

+In some cases hlint can automatically fix issues.
+In these cases a [code action][] is available on the problematic expression; just click on the light bulb in the left margin.

 **Note:** By default most Hlint hints are "suggestions".
 VSCode doesn't show these in the editor; you'll need to summon the "Problems" window explicitly to